skyride/avrse-auth/docs/installation.md

 * **Python 2.7**
 * **Virtualenv**

 And of course a WSGI server to serve the content but I'll leave that up to you.
 If you're unfamiliar with that then [this tutorial](http://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html) should give you all the info you're looking for.
-For testing purposes, just running `./manage.py 0:80` will for now.
+For testing purposes, running `./manage.py 0:80` will for now.

 ## Creating the Environment